SWU-CS-MediaLab/CAE-GAN/README.md

 # MAG-GAN
-#Multiple Attributes Guided Generative Adversarial Network (MAG-GAN) for Robust Image Enhancement
+## Multiple Attributes Guided Generative Adversarial Network for Robust Image Enhancement
-#This is the official implementation of LKD-Net.
+## This is the official implementation of MAG-GAN.
-#The source code of our LKD-Net will be released soon .
+##The source code of our MAG-GAN will be released when the paper is accepted by the journal of KNOWELADGE BASED SYSTEMS .